CzaxStudio/SharpKit-Docs/README.md

 # SharpKit-Docs
-Documentation for Sharpkit offensive library
+Documentation for SharpKit offensive library

+SharpKit is a library for C# for legal Offensive works(Red Teaming)